-Here’s some advice I gave a local Los Angeles magician: You need a low-pressure environment to try out new material, because the last place you want to do new stuff is at a client booking!
+Here’s some advice I gave a fellow corporate magician: You need a low-pressure environment to try out new material, because the last place you want to do new stuff is at a client booking!

 Get a weekly performance at an upscale restaurant.
 Offer charity performances at a steep discount.
 Do open mic nights and variety shows.
-Join the Magic Castle.
+Join the Fringe Festival.
 Find a place where you can “be bad.”

 But whatever you do, never perform untested material for paying clients.
 They deserve your best.

 The Magic Castle is a private club, with some of the best magicians in the world.
-It’s my 2nd home.
+For the first 15 years of my professional career, it was my 2nd home.

-If I’m not hired to perform there, I’ll visit the club once a week, and do impromptu performances in the museum for any guests who come on down.
-These are free, unscheduled performances (so there’s no pressure), and guests are genuinely interested to see what I have to offer.
+Even if I wasn’t hired to perform there, I’d visit the club once a week, and do impromptu performances in the museum for any guests who came down.
+These were free, unscheduled performances (no pressure!), and the guests were genuinely interested to see what I have to offer.

 Go Out and Fail

-Find a venue where you can get work on new stuff in front of a live audience.
+My advice to any performer is to a venue where you can regularly work on new stuff in front of a live audience.
 Because if you’re waiting to be great before you ever step on stage, you’ll wait forever.
 So go out and be bad.

 Go out and fail.
+Failure is a great teacher.
 As an artist, you owe it to yourself.
-And you owe it to your clients, as well.
+You owe it to your audience, too.